<

 Sound Mats

 Sound mats are used to support children as they learn to read and spell.
-A phoneme mat (sound mat) shows all of the sounds (phonemes) the children have been taught.
+A phoneme mat (sound mat) shows all the sounds (phonemes) the children have been taught.
 These mats are an excellent tool for helping children to remember and apply their phonics knowledge during both reading and writing activities.
 We use sound mats every day at school and encourage parents to use the mats at home too to reinforce learning.
 Additionally, we use a sequence to support spelling.
-Before attemting to spell a word, we follow the sequence below.
+Before attempting to spell a word, we follow the sequence below.

 1)We ask the children to say the word.